piskvorky/gensim/docs/_sources/tut2.txt

   LSI gradually "forget" old observations in infinite streams and how to tweak parameters affecting speed vs. memory footprint vs. numerical precision of the algorithm.

-  `gensim` also contains an implementation of the stochastic multi-pass algorithm from Halko et al. [4]_.
-This algorithm is used internally by `gensim` to accelerate SVD computations.
+  `gensim` uses a novel online incremental streamed distributed training algorithm (quite a mouthful!), which I published in [5]_. `gensim` also executes a stochastic multi-pass algorithm from Halko et al. [4]_ internally, to accelerate in-core part of the computations.
   See also :doc:`wiki` for further speed-ups by distributing the computation across a cluster of computers.